Mouse Scroll = Zoom

 Malwarebytes tries to distinguish themselves from traditional antivirus software and not “play” the game of who has better signature based detection rates.
 (This is why they don't participate in all the tests by independent organizations).

 Malwarebytes's “game” is more behavioral based, so much so, that older versions of the software were recommended to be installed alongside traditional antivirus software.
-Now, Malwarebytes has changed its position with the 3.0 version which replaces real time antivirus protection.
+Now, Malwarebytes has changed its position with the 3.0 version which can replace real time antivirus protection, but can still run alongside one as well.

 It would be nice if the company would master both approaches and not focus on one.
 When both approached are merged, it will guarantee the product market domination!